Phurga/obsidian_vault/concepts/land management.md

   - concept/definition
 aliases:
   - land management practices
+  - land management regime
+  - management practices
+  - land use practices
   - agricultural practices
   - pratiques agricoles
-  - management practices
-  - land use intensity
-  - land management intensity
-  - land use intensification
 ---
-## land management practices
-**Land management practices** refer to the actions performed on land during [[land use]].
+**Land management** is the set of **practices** performed on land under a given [[land use]].

-Practices can be of different [[land use intensity|intensity]], and increasing intensity leads to increasing effects on biodiversity.
+Under the same land use, it is sometimes important to discriminate for different **land management regimes**, since different regimes have different intensity levels (see [[land use intensity]]), correlated with environmental impacts.
+## sustainable land management
+**Sustainable land management** corresponds to using a set of practices balancing human needs and environmental limits, allowing for the renewal of the ecosystem productive potential and environmental functions.
+See [FAO](https://www.fao.org/land-water/land/sustainable-land-management/en/)
 ### agricultural practices
-**Agricultural practices** refer to practices done at the field by farmers during [[agriculture]].
-They include:
+Land management practices used in [[agriculture]]:
 - tillage and practices affecting soil structure
 - mulching and other practices affecting soil cover
 - fertilization, with mineral fertilizers or organic fertilizers (manure, green manure)